I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Marketers fear objections.
 That’s because they’re real.

 We all encounter objections.
-Let’s say I want a new pair of running shoes.
-I can afford them, my old shoes are at the end of their rope, and I’m at a store that sells running shoes.
+Let’s say we want a new pair of running shoes because our old shoes are at the end of their rope.
+We can afford a new pair, and we’re at a store that sells running shoes.

-Still, I might leave the store without making a purchase.
-My objection list could look like this:
+Still, we might leave the store without making a purchase.
+Our objection list could look like this:

-I could go on.
-Lots of objections run through consumers’ minds — and sometimes they’re not even consciously aware of them.
+We could go on.
+Many objections run through consumers’ minds—sometimes, they’re not even conscious of them.

 If you confront potential objections head-on, you give your prospect a reason to stay on the page.
-For instance, check out this Hello Bar:
+For instance, check out this Ocean Pacific Gym’s day pass offer:

 Much less scary, right?

-Research is important to me because I want to know what has already been written.
-Then, I want to make my copy 100X better.
+Research is important because we want to know what has already been written.
+Then, we want to make our copy 100X better.

-Google your primary and secondary keywords before you write a piece of copy.
-Open each of the top ten results in Google in separate browser tabs, then read through each one.
+Google your primary and secondary keywords before you write a copy.
+Open Google’s top ten results in separate browser tabs, then read through each one.

-You’ll get an idea for each piece of content’s quality, length, supporting points, and style.
-You don’t want to copy these pieces of content.
-You want to improve upon them so you rank higher and impress your audience.
+You’ll get an idea of each content’s quality, length, supporting points, and style.
+Don’t copy the content; just improve upon it so you rank higher and impress your audience.

-If you’ve read a few of my blog posts here on Hello Bar, you might notice I have a distinct style:
+If you’ve read a few of our blog posts here on Hello Bar, you might notice we have a distinct style:

-Additionally, I reflect Hello Bar’s unique selling proposition and brand in every article:
+Additionally, we reflect Hello Bar’s unique selling proposition and brand in every article:

 You can use these copywriting tips to make your own content more consistent and enjoyable.